 Chemung County Emergency Services Center - The location provides prescription, security deposits and first months rent, electric, gas and heating bill assistance, and water bill payment assistance.
 607-737-5302

 Arbor Housing and Development - Horseheads is the local section 8 housing agency.

 If you need more information or to apply for the Furnace Repair and Replacement component of the HEAP program, this component is available to help low income renters or home owners replace or repair furnaces, boilers and other direct heating components necessary to keep the home's primary heating source functional.
 This Furnace Repair and Replacement Component is also offered by the Samaritan Center, and applications for that program are available at that site or at the Chemung County Department of Social Services, 425 Pennsylvania Ave., Elmira, NY.
-Read more on energy bill assistance.
+Read more on electric or energy bill assistance.

 If you have an emergency or are facing a crisis, households with a non-utility heat related emergency, such as about to have your service turned off, you have ran out of fuel (no oil, propane or wood), during nonbusiness hours, you need to call 795-5766 for assistance with your heating bill or service.

 The local community action agency is the Economic Opportunity Program, Inc. of Chemung County.
 Elmira NY based, phone (607) 734-6174.
 They have on site an Energy Services Bureau that provides weatherization services which allow households and families to conserve energy and fuel usage.
 Head Start is on site too, and it can provide social, physical, cognitive, and language development growth that provides positive and healthy experiences to children.
 Medical and Dental programs are offered too.